 A crucial dropped catch can cost the team a match

 Another factor that can be considered when talking about the fielding standards is the introduction of professional fielding coaches.
-These days every team has a full time coach dedicated to train the cricketers how to field properly.
+These days every team has a full-time coach dedicated to training the cricketers how to field properly.
 Therefore the players spend a lot more time practicing catching and that is also one reason we see the number of dropped catches going down significantly with the passage of time.

 During a world cup game back in 1999, South African fielder Herschelle Gibbs dropped Australian batsman and then captain Steve Waugh.
 At the time the catch was dropped Steve Waugh was reported as saying "You just dropped the world cup mate".
 Australia went on to win that match and eventually won the world cup.
 So catching is very important and good fielding sides are more favored to win the match.